 Driving in Jacksonville

-Given the size of the city, driving is the most practical way of getting around in Jacksonville.
-Having a car makes life infinitely easier and gives people the freedom to explore Jacksonville and its surrounds at leisure.
+Given the size of the city, driving is the most practical way of getting around Jacksonville.
+Having a car makes life infinitely easier and allows people to explore Jacksonville and its surrounds leisurely.
+Most Jacksonville residents own a car, and investing in a vehicle will help newcomers get acquainted with the city faster.

 Expat Health Insurance

-Cigna Health Insurance -
+Cigna Health Insurance

+Medical insurance specifically designed for expats.
 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
-Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.

-Get a quote from Cigna Global
+Get a quote from Cigna Global - 20% off

 Moving Internationally?